Capital Southwest (FRA:SFW) E10: €1.60 (As of Mar. 2026)

 Capital Southwest Business Description

-Traded in Other Exchanges
+Other Exchanges CSWC:USA

-8333 Douglas Avenue, Suite 1100, Dallas, TX, USA, 75225
+Address 8333 Douglas Avenue, Suite 1100, Dallas, TX, USA, 75225

 Capital Southwest Corp is a U.S.-based investment company that specializes in providing customized financing to middle market companies across various industries.
 The company's investment objective is to produce attractive risk-adjusted returns by generating current income from debt investments and capital appreciation from equity and equity related investments.
 It focuses on providing flexible financing solutions through partnerships with business owners, management teams, and financial sponsors.
 The company's portfolio may include senior debt, second lien, and subordinated debt, preferred stocks, common stocks, and warrants.
-The primary source company's revenue comprises interest income and dividend income from investments made as well as management fees.
+The primary source of revenue comprises interest income and dividend income from investments made as well as management fees.